nemesyslab/rev_d_shim_HFU/custom_cores/lcb/cores/threshold_integrator/spec.md

 ### Inputs:
 - **Clock and Reset**:
-  - `clk`: SPI clock signal for synchronous operation.
+  - `clk`: Clock signal for synchronous operation.
-  - `aresetn`: Active-low reset signal to initialize the module.
+  - `resetn`: Active-low reset signal to initialize the module.

 - **Control Signals**:
   - `enable`: Enable signal to start the integrator.